 With claims that AI will replace programmers and make coding “10 times faster,” it’s time for a reality check.
-Cutting through the AI hype to examine what coding tools can and cannot do.
+Let’s cut through the AI hype to examine what coding tools can and cannot do.

 The Claims vs. Reality